mikera/vectorz/README.md

  - Supports double vectors of arbitrary size
  - Vector values are mutable
- - Support for general matrices
+ - Support for any size matrices
  - Support for affine transformations
  - Ability to create lightweight "reference" vectors (e.g. to access subranges of other vectors)
  - Library of useful mathematical functions on vectors